Izuchukwu234/Carbon-dioxide-Emission-Prediction/README.md

 # Carbon dioxide Emission Prediction

-Here, we used scikit-learn library to implement Multiple linear regression.
+Here, we used scikit-learn library to implement both Simple and Multiple Linear Regression.
 We again use the Carbon dioxide emission dataset to build a model, Evaluate the model, and finally use model to predict unknown value.
 Datasets provide model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.

 To help you compare vehicles from different model years, the fuel consumption ratings have been adjusted to reflect 5-cycle testing.
 Note that these are approximate values that were generated from the original ratings, not from vehicle testing.